 Decisions relating to the purchase or sale of our investments will be made by Plymouth Real Estate Investors, our advisor, subject to approval of our board of directors, including a majority of our independent directors.
-See "Management," beginning on page 68, for a description of the background and experience of our directors and executive officers.
+See "Management," elsewhere in this prospectus, for a description of the background and experience of our directors and executive officers.